 Rotator Cuff Tendonitis

 Tendons are tough, fibrous strands of tissue that connect muscle to bone.
-When the tendons of the rotator cuff become inflamed they can end up rubbing against the shoulder blade instead of fluidly gliding against it.
-This friction can exacerbate swelling and cause a dull aching pain, stiffness, and limited range of motion.
+When the tendons of the rotator cuff become inflamed, they can end up rubbing against the shoulder blade instead of fluidly gliding against it.
+This friction can exacerbate swelling and cause dull aching pain, stiffness, and limited range of motion.

 Torn Rotator Cuff

-Related to tendonitis and bursitis, shoulder impingement occurs when the inflamed tendons and bursa become so swollen that they severely narrow the space in the shoulder joint for movement and actually become pinched between the bones.
+Related to tendonitis and bursitis, shoulder impingement occurs when the inflamed tendons and bursa become so swollen that they severely narrow the space in the shoulder joint for movement and become pinched between the bones.
 This is known as impingement.

 Diagnosing Rotator Cuff Injuries

-In addition to a manual exam where your physician or sports medicine specialists evaluates your shoulder by touching it and having you move your arm, your doctor may also conduct imaging tests to get a better picture of what is going on inside.
+In addition to a manual exam where your physician or sports medicine specialists evaluate your shoulder by touching it and having you move your arm, your doctor may also conduct imaging tests to get a better picture of what is going on inside.

 X-rays, ultrasounds, and MRIs (magnetic resonance imaging) can all be used to help diagnose a rotator cuff injury and, in some cases, compare the structure of your injured shoulder to the structure of your uninjured one.
 If something like bursitis is suspected, the doctor may also aspirate, or remove fluid from, the swollen bursa to test for infection or other underlying conditions that could be causing your symptoms.